eric830303/MAUI-Making-Aging-Useful-Intentionally-/README.md

 4. `-nodcc`: The argument is similar to the above one `-nonVTA`. `-nondcc` forces the framework not to do DCC deployment.

-5. `-dc_for`: Let the framework considers the situations that, the duty cycles, generated from DCCs, are impacted by the aging of DCCs.
+5. `-dc_for`: Let the framework consider the situations that, the duty cycles, generated from DCCs, are impacted by the aging of DCCs.
 For example, the duty cycle generated from an 80% DCC will not be exactly 80%, if the aging impact of DCC is considered.
 6.  `-CG`: Add clock gating in the framework.